-If you have already chosen an accountant prior to incorporating, it may make sense for them to handle to formations process too.
+If you have already chosen an accountant prior to incorporating, it may make sense for them to handle the incorporation process too.

 If your formation needs are complex – then seeking professional help (from an accountant) makes sense, for example if:

 Again, the costs vary a great deal.
 Some accountants may provide the service for free assuming you are going to become a client.
 Others may charge a fixed one-off fee of £100 or so.